 /ˌɑːbəˈriːtəm/ noun (pl) -ta (-tə), -tums1.

-a place where trees or shrubs are cultivated for their scientific or educational interest
+an outdoor classroom where trees or shrubs are cultivated for their scientific or educational interest

 Chautauqua Institution's Top 10 Largest Trees

 |8||Hall of Education||48"||Red Oak|

 |7||Sherwood Studios||50"||Silver Maple|

 As of Fall 2015 Survey

 trees Throughout the Grounds